spitfjre/ng-swagger-gen-cli/README.md

 - `path_to_ng_swagger_cli_json` is the relative path to the ng-swagger-cli JSON file.
 - `operation` is the operation that should be executed.
 There are three operations permitted: `compare`, `generate` and `update`.
+- `selection` is an optional argument, that lets you execute operations on a selected service.
+If your selection contains more than one service, you have to provide the flag multiple times.
+For example: `-s service1 -s service2`

 Please, run the `ng-swagger-gen-cli` with the `--help` argument to view all available command line arguments.